miguelsndc/vault/Zettelkasten/Statistical Learning.md

 # Unsupervised vs Supervised Learning

-**Supervised** learning refers to the set of methods where one knows the outcomes beforehand, and trains the model comparing the model outputs with the actual collected response.
+**Supervised** learning refers to the set of methods where one knows the outcomes beforehand, that is, for every measurement vector $x_{i}$, there is some response variable $y_{i}$ associated, from whom we can supervise our analysis.
 This method of training is called *supervised* because we can **supervise** and assess the accuracy of our model easily by comparing with the collected outputs, examples are linear regression, logistic regression, etc.

-**Unsupervised** learning is the name given to the set of procedures that **don't** need
+**Unsupervised** learning is the name given to the set of procedures that for every vector of observations $x_{i}$  there is **no** associated response variable $y_{i}$, we are kind of working blind, so one type of statistical analysis we can try to do on such observations is to find relationships between variables, such as the **clustering** problem, where one attempts to subdivide a dataset into distinct, non-overlapping subgroups.

+Another type of learning that can often occur is when we have a set of $n$ observations, and a subset $m$ of $n$ where $m \lt n$, the $m$ observations have a measurement $x$ and a associate response, but the other $n-m$ observations do not.
+This settings is referred to as **semi**-supervised learning, where only a subset of observations have an associated response, this can occur, for example, when obtaining the predictors is relatively cheap, but collecting the response is much more expensive.